BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

-# 2.2: Setting Up a Bitcoin-Core VPS with StackScript
+# 2.2: Setting Up a Bitcoin-Core VPS with Bitcoin StandUp

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-This document explains how to set up a VPS (Virtual Private Sever) to run a Bitcoin node on Linode.com, installed using an automated StackScript.
+This document explains how to set up a VPS (Virtual Private Sever) to run a Bitcoin node on Linode.com, installed using an automated StackScript from the [Bitcoin Standup project](https://github.com/BlockchainCommons/Bitcoin-Standup-Scripts).
 You just need to enter a few commands and boot your VPS.
-Then, after you go and get yourself an espresso, you'll be able to come back and find your new Bitcoin node happily downloading blocks.
+Almost immediately after you boot, you'll find find your new Bitcoin node happily downloading blocks.

 > :warning: **WARNING:** Don’t use a VPS for a bitcoin wallet with significant real funds; see http://blog.thestateofme.com/2012/03/03/lessons-to-be-learned-from-the-linode-bitcoin-incident/ .
 It is  very nice to be able experiment with real bitcoin transactions on a live node without tying up a self-hosted server on a local network.
-I’ve also found it useful to be able to use an iPhone or iPad to communicate via SSH to my VPS to do some simple bitcoin tasks.
+It's also useful to be able to use an iPhone or iPad to communicate via SSH to your VPS to do some simple bitcoin tasks.
 But a higher level of safety is required for significant funds.

 If you want to instead do all the setup by hand, please read the parallel HOWTO file, [§2.1: Setting up a Bitcoin-Core VPS by Hand](02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md).